-All AAC users, regardless of diagnosis and perceived severity of learning challenges, should be receiving comprehensive literacy instruction.
+All Augmentative and Alternative Communication (AAC) users, regardless of diagnosis and perceived severity of learning challenges, should be receiving comprehensive literacy instruction.

 It’s not possible to cover all the details of implementing a comprehensive literacy program in a single article, but there are some fantastic resources and ideas that can help you get started on the journey to full literacy for AAC users.